dsccommunity/SharePointDsc/SharePointDsc/DSCResources/MSFT_SPInstallPrereqs/Readme.md

 The supported package can be downloaded as part of the [SQL Server 2016 Feature Pack](https://www.microsoft.com/en-us/download/details.aspx?id=56833).

-Make sure you download and install this package first or use the following
+Make sure you install this package first or use the following
 example:
 ```PowerShell
 Package SQLNCli